 What is Sananga?
-The Sacred Eye Drops used by Shamans
+Discover the Sacred Eye Drops used by Shamans

 Reading time: 8 Minutes